Youth Empowerment Program

 - Taking an active role in Participatory Budgeting, a process in which community members decide how public funds should be spent.

-The Youth Empowerment Program is open to all youth currently attending high school in New York.
-There are three program sessions each year: two during the school year and one during the summer.
+YEP is open to all students currently attending public high school in New York.
+There are three YEP sessions each year: two during fall and spring terms of the school year, and one during the summer.